PointOneNav/polaris/readme.md

 Any GNSS receiver that supports an NTRIP connection can then connect to the computer running this application to receive corrections, connecting to the NTRIP endpoint `/Polaris`.
 The receiver should be configured to send NMEA `$GPGGA` messages at a regular cadence (typically 1hz).

+Note that the NTRIP server example application is not a full NTRIP server, and only supports a limited set of features.
+In particular, it does not support handling multiple connected receivers at a time.

 #### Septentrio Receiver Example ####